 As an open-source project, MySQL has a large volunteer community that’s ready to help with free support and recommendations.
 The best way to seek this kind of support is on the MySQL website.

-Reviews on G2Crowd appreciate that MySQL has lots of free community support online, thanks to users willing to solve common issues.
-Oracle also offers paid support anytime you need it.
+Reviews on G2Crowd show that MySQL offers a lot of free community support online, thanks to users willing to solve common issues.
+Furthermore, Oracle offers paid support anytime you need it.

 PostgreSQL User Support

-As you compare PostgreSQL vs MySQL, you’ll find that PostgreSQL also has a large community of volunteers who give free advice to users on IRC and via the following mailing lists.
-You can also purchase paid support through third-party providers.
-Or, you can do your own troubleshooting by reading numerous PostgreSQL manuals and books found here.
+Like MySQL, PostgreSQL has a large community of volunteers who give free advice to users on IRC and on the following mailing lists.
+You can also purchase paid support through third-party providers, and you can also search through the PostgreSQL manuals and books found here.

 Which Programming Languages Do PostgreSQL and MySQL Support?